What is 6G?

-Improvements in these fields would also benefit mobile technology, as well as emerging technologies such as smart cities, autonomous vehicles, virtual reality and augmented reality.
+Improvements in these areas will also benefit smartphone and other mobile network technology, as well as emerging technologies such as smart cities, autonomous vehicles, virtual reality and augmented reality.

 Do we even need 6G?

-The sixth generation of cellular networks will integrate a set of previously disparate technologies, including deep learning and big data analytics.
+- Technology convergence.
+The sixth generation of cellular networks will integrate previously disparate technologies, such as deep learning and big data analytics.
 The introduction of 5G has paved the way for much of this convergence.

-The need to deploy edge computing to ensure overall throughput and low latency for ultra-reliable, low-latency communications solutions is an important driver of 6G.
-The need to support machine-to-machine communication in the internet of things (IoT) is also a driving force.
+- Edge computing.
+The need to deploy edge computing to ensure overall throughput and low latency for ultrareliable, low-latency communications solutions is an important driver of 6G.

-Furthermore, a strong relationship has been identified between 6G and high-performance computing (HPC).
-While edge computing resources will handle some of the IoT and mobile device data, much of it will require more centralized HPC resources to do the processing.
+- High-performance computing (HPC).
+A strong relationship has been identified between 6G and HPC.
+While edge computing resources will handle some of the IoT and mobile technology data, much of it will require more centralized HPC resources to do the processing.

 Who is working on 6G technology?

-The race to 6G will draw the attention of many industry constituents, including test and measurement vendor Keysight Technologies, which has committed to its development.
-This may well make the race to reach 5G look minor compared to the wait to see which countries dominate the 6G technology market and its related applications and services.
+The race to reach 5G may end up looking minor when compared with the competition to see which companies and countries dominate the 6G market and its related applications and services.

-- South Korea's Electronics and Telecommunications Research Institute is conducting research on the terahertz frequency band for 6G and envisions data speeds 100 times faster than 4G LTE networks and five times faster than 5G networks.
+- South Korea's Electronics and Telecommunications Research Institute is conducting research on the terahertz frequency band for 6G.
+It envisions data speeds 100 times faster than 4G Long-Term Evolution (LTE) networks and five times faster than 5G networks.

-- China's Ministry of Industry and Information Technology is investing in and monitoring 6G research and development in the country.
+- China's Ministry of Industry and Information Technology is investing in and monitoring 6G R&D in the country.

 - The U.S. Federal Communications Commission (FCC) in 2020 opened up 6G frequency for spectrum testing for frequencies over 95 gigahertz (GHz) to 3 THz.